geneontology/noctua_app_stack/production/PRODUCTION_README.md

 The instance name of the server will be noctua-production-YYYY-MM-DD.geneontology.org A barista instance will be created on go-barista-production-YYYY-MM-DD.geneontology.org

+For testing
+    - go-deploy --workspace ___-noctua-test-YYYY-MM-DD --working-directory aws -verbose --conf config-instance.yaml
+    - go-deploy --workspace ___-noctua-test-YYYY-MM-DD --working-directory aws -verbose --conf config-stack.yaml
+    - go-deploy --workspace ___-noctua-test-YYYY-MM-DD --working-directory aws -verbose -destroy

+The deploy command can be tested before instantiation with the 'dry-run' option:
+    - go-deploy --workspace ___-noctua-test--YYYY-MM-DD --working-directory aws -verbose -dry-run  --conf config-stack.yaml

+The instance name of the server will be ___-noctua-test-YYYY-MM-DD.geneontology.io A barista instance will be created on ___-barista-test-YYYY-MM-DD.geneontology.io

-Copy the commands into a text editor and update the workspace name.
+Copy the above commands into a text editor and update the workspace names.